xiaolaba/Win10_install_Ubuntu/README.md

 Win10, how to install Ubuntu support natively

 ### Windows Subsystem for Linux Installation Guide for Windows 10
-####it is not allowed by deflaut, https://docs.microsoft.com/en-us/windows/wsl/install-win10
+#### it is not enabled by default, https://docs.microsoft.com/en-us/windows/wsl/install-win10

 #### or use GUI to do the job as following,